Yogeshvar005/HALF_ADDER_SUBTRACTOR/README.md

  Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.

-Developed by: Jayasree R
+Developed by: Yogeshvar M
-RegisterNumber: 212223230087
+RegisterNumber: 212223230180

 ## Half Adder